Independent and Dependent Samples In Exercises 5–8, classify the ... | Study Prep in Pearson+

 Independent Samples

 Independent samples refer to two or more groups that are not related or paired in any way.
 In statistical analysis, this means that the selection or outcome of one sample does not influence the other.
-For example, if you were comparing the test scores of two different classes, the scores from one class would be independent of the scores from the other.
+For example, if we were comparing the test scores of two different classes, the scores from one class would not affect the scores from the other.

 Recommended video: